newchuyalong/libgdx-learning/Airpush-in-Libgdx.md

 1. A Libgdx Powered Android Game Project.
 2. And [Airpush](http://www.airpush.com/) Account.

-### Step 1.
-Choose SDK.-
+# Step 1.
+Choose SDK.- #

 Airpush has 2 SDKs that you will be able to use in Google Play.
 Standard and Bundle.
-Both have adantages and flaws.
+Both have advantages and flaws.

 **Bundle.-**